Jean-Pierre Serre

-Jean-Pierre Serre ([sɛʁ]; born 15 September 1926) is a French mathematician who has made contributions to algebraic topology, algebraic geometry, and algebraic number theory.
-He was awarded the Fields Medal in 1954, the Wolf Prize in 2000 and the inaugural Abel Prize in 2003.
+Jean-Pierre Serre ([sɛʁ]; born 15 September 1926) is a French mathematician who has made contributions to algebraic topology, algebraic geometry and algebraic number theory.
+He was awarded the Fields Medal in 1954 and the inaugural Abel Prize in 2003.

 Biography

 Personal life

-Born in Bages, Pyrénées-Orientales, France, to pharmacist parents, Serre was educated at the Lycée de Nîmes and then from 1945 to 1948 at the École Normale Supérieure in Paris.
+Born in Bages, Pyrénées-Orientales, to pharmacist parents, Serre was educated at the Lycée de Nîmes.
+Then he studied at the École Normale Supérieure in Paris from 1945 to 1948.
 He was awarded his doctorate from the Sorbonne in 1951.
 From 1948 to 1954 he held positions at the Centre National de la Recherche Scientifique in Paris.
 In 1956 he was elected professor at the Collège de France, a position he held until his retirement in 1994.

 His wife, Professor Josiane Heulot-Serre, was a chemist; she also was the director of the Ecole Normale Supérieure de Jeunes Filles.
 Their daughter is the former French diplomat, historian and writer Claudine Monteil.
 The French mathematician Denis Serre is his nephew.
 He practices skiing, table tennis, and rock climbing (in Fontainebleau).